lmnaslimited/wedha/lms/test-automation/02-chapter2/lesson 1.md

 ## Lesson Structure

 ### Lesson 1 : Assertion in Cypress

 We are going to explore assertions in Cypress, which verify that elements and values in your application meet expected conditions.

 ### Lesson 2 : Syntax for assertions

-We are going to explore how to write assertions in Cypress, understand the structure of different assertion functions, a
+We are going to explore how to write assertions in Cypress, understand the structure of different assertion functions.

 ### Lesson 3 :Common assertions used with `should()` and `and()`